 A refractometer is a tool used to measure moisture.
 They’re used in various industries and come in all sorts of shapes and sizes.
-They sound like a complicated piece of equipment, but you don’t need to be a rocket scientist to understand how they work.
+They sound like complicated pieces of equipment, but you don’t need to be a rocket scientist to understand how they work.

 When light passes through substances or materials like glass or water, it changes direction.
 This is called refraction.
-A refractometer measures the degree at which light changes when it passes through the liquid.
+A refractometer measures the degree to which light changes when it passes through the liquid.

 Once the degree of refraction has been established, the refractometer will compare it to a predetermined refraction index (nD).
 This shows you the concentration of the liquid you are measuring.

 Refraction indexes are affected by the temperature of the liquid.
 Most refractometers use the Brix scale, which measures liquids calibrated to their concentration in water.